neoforged/.github/primers/26.1/index.md

 - `net.minecraft.client.model.animal.sheep`
     - `BabySheepModel` - Entity model for the baby sheep.
     - `SheepModel#BABY_TRANSFORMER` has been directly merged into the layer definition for the `BabySheepModel`
+- `net.minecraft.client.model.animal.sniffer`
+    - `SnifferModel#BABY_TRANSFORMER` has been directly merged into the layer definition for the `SniffletModel`
+    - `SniffletModel` - Entity model for the baby sniffer.
 - `net.minecraft.client.model.animal.squid`
     - `BabySquidModel` - Entity model for the baby squid.
     - `SquidModel#createTentacleName` is now protected from private